How to Write an Apology Email [+ 7 Free Templates]

 [your name]

-When to use an email like this: sometimes you need to communicate an apology to a lot of people, which means making a broader appeal but being equally sincere.
+Sometimes you need to communicate an apology to a lot of people, which means making a broader appeal but being equally sincere.
 An email such as this makes it clear that you are taking responsibility and offers a way for all your customers to respond and be part of the conversation.

-A Side Note on Apology Mail
+A Side Note on Apology Emails

 Professional apology emails should always align with your company as a whole.
 This means keeping with the tone and voice of your company from a branding perspective and its legal and moral obligations.
 Make sure that you always craft your emails according to company standards, since not doing so can actually backfire.